SAP-archive/cloud-bulletinboard-ads/CreateMicroservice/Exercise_4_CreateServiceTests.md

 > You can install the `Eclemma` plugin from the Eclipse Marketplace and finalize the installation by restarting your Eclipse IDE.

 ## Step 5: Implement Tests
-Now we need to implement the three remaining test methods - **one at a time**.
+Now we need to implement the three remaining, test methods that are commented - **one at a time**.

 **Implementation Notes**
 - Run these tests regularly!